Matssch/performance-marketing-growth-case/03-paid-acquisition/paid-social.md

 * Lower-friction next steps
 * Better message continuity

 This means the same landing page does not automatically work equally well for every acquisition source.
 The page should reflect the context the visitor came from.

 ---

 ## How I would decide whether to scale

-I would not scale based on CTR alone.

-And I would not automatically scale because one campaign temporarily produced a low CPA.
+I would not scale based on CTR alone and I would not automatically scale because one campaign temporarily produced a low CPA.
 I would want evidence across:

 ### Volume